 This version of the Code has been developed in close consultation with key stakeholders including consumer groups, government, regulators and the banking industry.
-It replaces the previous version, The Code of Banking Practice 2013.
+It replaces the previous version, Release 1 of the Banking Code of Practice 2019.
 Over time, many of the standards embedded in the Code have been included in the law.